silkscreen-studio/CH32V203-devboard/README.md

 # CH32V203 devboard
-A simple CH32V203C8U6 devboard, with a 7x8 charliexplexed matrix and a 12P FPC for IOs, beside the more common 2.54 headers for breadboard compatibility.
+A simple CH32V203C8U6 devboard, with a 7x8 charlieplexed matrix and a 12P FPC for IOs, beside the more common 2.54 headers for breadboard compatibility.

 # Key features
  - CH32V203C8U6 MCU: